ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 ```

 ### Install [AWS Command Line Interface][3]

-Now we must install AWS CLI, which will handle authenticating your information every time you create a cluster.
-For this section we follow ["Installing AWS CLI"][9], if you have any issues look there.
+Install the AWS CLI, which handles authentication every time you create a cluster.
+This section follows ["Installing AWS CLI"][9]; refer to it if you run into issues.

 ```
 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
 unzip awscliv2.zip
 sudo ./aws/install
 ```

-Note, if you do not have sudo user rights, you must select the install and bin, with the flags `-i` and `-b`, as shown below
+If you do not have `sudo` privileges, specify install and binary locations with the `-i` and `-b` flags:

 ```
-./aws/install -i ~.local/aws-cli -b ~/.local/bin
+./aws/install -i ~/.local/aws-cli -b ~/.local/bin
 ```

 ### AWS Security Credentials and CLI Configuration

-For this section we follow [Creating Access Keys][11] and [Configuring AWS CLI][10], if you have any issues look there.
+This section follows [Creating Access Keys][11] and [Configuring AWS CLI][10]; refer to them if you run into issues.

-If you do not already have a secure access key, you must create one.
-From the **IAM** page, on the left side of the page select **User**s, then select the **user** you would like to grant access credentials to, then select the **Security credentials**, and scroll down to **Create access key**.
-Create a key for **CLI** activities.
-Make sure to save these very securely.
+If you do not already have an access key, create one.
+From the **IAM** page, select **Users** on the left, choose the user to grant access credentials to, open the **Security credentials** tab, and scroll down to **Create access key**.
+Create a key for **CLI** activities, and store it securely.

-Now we can configure AWS with those security credentials.
+Configure the AWS CLI with those credentials:

 ```
 aws configure
 ```

-And then enter the respective information,
+Enter the requested information:

 ```
 AWS Access Key ID [None]: AKIAIOSFODNN7EXAMPLE
 AWS Secret Access Key [None]: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY Default region name [us-east-1]: us-west-2
 Default output format [None]: json
 ```

 ### AWS EC2 Key Pair

-To perform cluster tasks, such as running and monitoring jobs, or managing users, you must be able to access the cluster head node.
-To verify you can access the head node instance using SSH, you must use an EC2 key pair.
-If you do not already have a key pair you in the region you would like to use, follow [this][12] guide to quickly make a key
+Cluster tasks such as running jobs, monitoring jobs, and managing users require access to the cluster head node.
+Access over SSH requires an EC2 key pair.
+If none exists in the target region, follow [this guide][12] to create one.

 ### [AWS user policies][6]

 To create and manage clusters in an AWS account, AWS ParallelCluster requires permissions at two levels:

-* Permissions that the pcluster user requires to invoke the pcluster CLI commands for creating and managing clusters.
+* Permissions that the `pcluster` user requires to invoke the `pcluster` CLI commands for creating and managing clusters.
 * Permissions that the cluster resources require to perform cluster actions.

-The policies described here are supersets of the required permissions to create clusters.
-If you know what you are doing you can remove permissions as you feel fit.
-To make the policies, open the **IAM** page, select **Policies** on the left, and **Create Policy**, then select the **JSON** editor.
+The policies described here are supersets of the required permissions; trim them down as needed.
+To create the policies, open the **IAM** page, select **Policies** on the left, click **Create Policy**, and select the **JSON** editor.
 Copy and paste the policy found [here][7].
-Unless you plan to use AWS secrets, you must remove the final section from the JSON.
+Unless AWS Secrets Manager is in use, remove the final section from the JSON:
 ```
       {
           "Action": "secretsmanager:DescribeSecret",